• Skip to main content

 Established family rules were the answer.

-Establishing family or house rules is important.
-Without rules or expectations our children will be unprepared for life outside our home, whether it’s in school, spending time with friends, or eventually holding a job and living on their own.
+Establishing family rules is important.
+Without clear rules, expectations or boundaries, our children will be unprepared for life outside our home, whether it’s in school, spending time with friends, or eventually holding a job and living on their own.

 Some family rules will be constant, such as showing respect to one another or not lying.

-Other rules will become less necessary over time as kids grow and mature.
-For example, most school-age kids know it isn’t appropriate to throw food on the floor so this rule will fall by the wayside as kids get older.
+Other family rules will become less necessary over time as kids grow and mature.
+For example, most older children know it isn’t appropriate to throw food on the floor so this rule will fall by the wayside as kids get older.

-Other rules will become increasingly important as kids grow – such as setting expectations around the use of phones or social media, when teens are expected to be home, and about completing homework.
+Other rules will become increasingly important as kids grow to be teenagers – such as setting expectations around the use of electronics or social media, curfews, and completing homework.

-The magic that happens when kids help create family rules
+The magic that happens when kids help create rules

-Getting together as a family to create rules, and including kids in the process, leads to a number of benefits.
+Getting all members of the family to create a list of rules, and including kids in the process, leads to a number of benefits.

 Like my daughter, many kids resist the rules or expectations parents place on them because the rules seem arbitrary, dictatorial, and unfair.